PurdueRCAC/AnvilOps/openapi/README.md

 npm run generate
 ```

-Output will be placed in `frontend/src/generated/openapi` and `backend/src/generated/openapi.ts`.
+Output will be placed in `frontend/src/generated/openapi.ts` and `backend/src/generated/openapi.ts`.

-Note: in the project-wide `Dockerfile`, both code generation tools are installed separately without using the `package.json` in this directory.
-Therefore, when updating versions, make sure to update them in the Dockerfile as well.